 If you decide to enrol your child on the First Holy Communion Course, it is of vital importance that you, as parents, fully support your child throughout.
 You can do this by ensuring that your child attends every class, by making time to talk through with them what they have learnt, by keeping up to date with what is happening on the course of preparation and most importantly by attending Holy Mass as a family every Sunday as the Church requires all its members to do.

 When your child was baptised, you were reminded that you are the first teachers of the faith to your children by word and example.
 During the classes, we can only build upon what you do at home.
 You are the primary role models for your children and their educators in the ways of faith.

 Details of the First Holy Communion Course dates in the Parish are published in the church’s weekly bulletin.
-If you wish to enrol your child in the programme, you should write to Canon Richard at the Presbytery address stating your desire for your child to receive this Sacrament and your intention for them to attend the preparatory course for all candidates.
+If you wish to enrol your child in the programme, you should contact the parish office stating your desire for your child to receive this Sacrament and your intention for them to attend the preparatory course for all candidates.